uabrc/uabrc.github.io/docs/uab_cloud/tutorial/volumes.md

 <!-- markdownlint-disable MD046 -->
 !!! note

-    Virtual Machine (VM) are disposable!
+    Virtual Machines (VM) are disposable!
 If you get stuck at any point, or things don't seem like they're working as expected, etc., feel free to delete the instance and start over.
 <!-- markdownlint-enable MD046 -->

 ## Creating a Volume